Exhibitor Rules & Regulations

-Smoking is not allowed in the Conference area or Exhibit Halls of the Hilton Chicago.
+Smoking is not allowed in the Conference area or Exhibit Halls of the Hilton Anatole.

 28. Height and Non-Blocking Regulations

-All exhibit display construction design must conform to the regulations set forth in the Exhibitor Services Manual, a copy of which is supplied to each exhibitor by Freeman Decorating.
-The Manual provides details as to what is allowed for exhibitor’s booth so as to enable use of the space without detriment to neighboring exhibitors or the Exposition.
+All exhibit display construction design must conform to the regulations set forth in the Exhibitor Services Manual, a copy of which is supplied to each exhibitor.
+The Manual provides details as to what is allowed for exhibitor’s booth so as to enable use of the space without detriment to neighboring exhibitors or the Expo.